simoninireland/epyc/paper.md

-also emphasises the management of experimental configurations for reproducibility. ``epyc`` provides more support for executing experiments uniformly across entire spaces of parameters, with integrated use of paralellism, and under different experimental designs where required.
+also emphasises the management of experimental configurations for reproducibility. ``epyc`` provides more support for executing experiments uniformly across entire spaces of parameters, with integrated use of parallelism, and under different experimental designs where required.